snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Character**:
-A Fungus gameObject allowing the personalisation of narrative, allowing characters to have names, special colours for their text on screen, and a range of different named images so character images can be displayed corresponding to the content of their dialog.
+A %Fungus gameObject allowing the personalisation of narrative, allowing characters to have names, special colours for their text on screen, and a range of different named images so character images can be displayed corresponding to the content of their dialog.

 <!-- ******************************* -->
 **Clickable Sprite**: